jdrichardsappacad/product-dashboard-fullstack/backend.md

 const db = require('../db/models');
 ```

-Now destructure your `Producct` model from the `db` you have just imported:
+Now destructure your `Product` model from the `db` you have just imported:

 ```js
 const { Product } = db;